allomambo/queso/docs/components/scrollable.md

 -   **Overflow Detection:** Automatically detects when content overflows vertically
 -   **Scroll Boundaries:** Tracks arrival at top and bottom boundaries with configurable offset
 -   **Event Emission:** Emits events when reaching scroll boundaries
--   **Visual Feedback:** Optional automatic shadows or custom indicators that fade when reaching boundaries
+-   **Visual Feedback:** Optional automatic shadows or custom indicators that fade when reaching boundaries.
+Native scrollbars are hidden by default; set `hideScrollbars` to `false` to show them
 -   **Responsive:** Adapts to content size changes through resize observation

 ## Accessibility